Check on necessary immunizations

 Countries may require proof of certain immunizations, or health status before permitting entry.
-The Travel Clinic at the Gannet Health Services can provide information about these requirements and can administer needed immunizations.
+The Travel Clinic at Cornell Health can provide information about these requirements and can administer needed immunizations.

 Cornell students who are enrolled in medical insurance coverage through the Cornell University Student Health Insurance Plan (SHIP) are also covered while traveling internationally.
 This also includes coverage in the Schengen Countries, and provides coverage for medical, hospitalization, emergencies, and medical evacuation and repatriation services, subject to all applicable plan limitations and exclusions.
 The plan has an unlimited benefit maximum for the 2016-2017 plan year.
 Plan members may use foreign medical facilities.
 The medical facility may seek reimbursement from Aetna for eligible expenses covered under the plan.
 Reimbursement for eligible expenses is in U.S. dollars and based on the exchange rate on the date of service.
 To obtain a Foreign Travel Insurance Coverage letter, students will need to contact the Cornell Student Benefit’s Office.